-Tengri herders hand-comb each yak once a year, producing only 100 grammes of precious Khangai Yak fibres.
+In Mongolia, Tengri works directly with nomadic herders who hand-comb each baby yak once a year, when they shed their first winter coat.
+Only 100 grammes of precious virgin Khangai Yak fibres are available each spring.
 These are hand-sorted into four natural colours: cocoa, tan, and the rare, extremely valuable silver and platinum.

 Baby Khangai Yak fibres